IN THIS ISSUE

 To foster a prosperous environment and future for the WiMAX ecosystem, the WiMAX Forum with the participation of our Member Companies will host, attend, and participate globally with speakers in key industry events.
-Through our events, speaking opportunities, seminars, and webinars, we are reaching out to diverse audiences in the WiMAX community.
-For more information about our participation and future events, please visit: WiMAX Forum Events.
+Through our events, speaking opportunities, and webinars, we are reaching out to diverse audiences in the WiMAX community in ways that will best serve all stakeholders.

-Please reach out to us if you have any questions or comments.
+Please reach out to us directly at firstname.lastname@example.org for more information and we would be happy to schedule a time to speak with you.
 We at the WiMAX Forum wish you a great end of month and hope to see you soon!

 The WiMAX Forum maintains a bustling schedule of public appearances, white paper publications, webinars, and press releases on behalf of our industry.
 Below you can find the most relevant activities and latest communications.

-To review the webinar on YouTube, please click here.
+To read the entire publication, please click here.

 In the coming months, the WiMAX Forum will host, participate, attend, and support events globally.
 We continue our efforts to bring you quality conferences hosted by the WiMAX Forum, and we will present and participate at key industry events.
 The WiMAX Forum team looks forward to seeing you at these events.